 Selecting an activity on the Activities tab will cause all the CJD measurements linked to that activity to display on the Measures tab.
-Applicants should estimate quantities for each measure that applies to their project, or enter a "0" if a measure is not applicable.
-Measures should be estimates only of activities that occur during the project period.
+Applicants should estimate quantities for each measure that applies to

 Allowable Output Performance Measures: The OOG-defined output performance measures displayed on the Measures tab in eGrants are for all CJD grant programs, but only some measures are eligible under this funding announcement.
 Applicants should carefully consult this funding announcement's "Appendix E: OOG-Defined Project Activity Area and OOG-Defined Output Performance Measure Information" for a list of eligible measures.